XPhyro/scripts/SECURITY.md

 privately by

 - either using the private vulnerability reporting feature of GitHub,
-- or sending them to the e-mail address `berke.kocaoglu@metu.edu.tr` encrypted with its public and your private PGP keys.
+- or sending them to the e-mail address `berke.kocaoglu@metu.edu.tr`, preferably encrypted with its public and your private PGP keys.
 The public PGP key associated with this address can be found in most mainstream databases or at the end of this document.

 Please include the following details if possible: